 Stripe Financial Services 53/53

-April 2026 update — all eight forever-#1 platforms held into Q2: ChatGPT, Amazon, Facebook, WhatsApp, Roblox, Globo, Shein, and Stripe all retained #1 through April, extending each streak to roughly 56–57 consecutive weeks.
-The Q1 thesis that "once a platform reaches #1 in a category, network effects and infrastructure lock-in make it very hard to displace" now has another month of supporting evidence.
-Eight categories, zero #1 changes in over a year.
+May 2026 update — all eight forever-#1 platforms still hold: ChatGPT, Amazon, Facebook, WhatsApp, Roblox, Globo, Shein, and Stripe all retained #1 through May, extending each streak to roughly 60–61 consecutive weeks.
+The Q1 thesis that "once a platform reaches #1 in a category, network effects and infrastructure lock-in make it very hard to displace" now has two more months of supporting evidence.
+Eight categories, zero #1 changes in over a year — even as the slots below them churned harder in May than in April.

 The other five (Crypto, Low-Cost E-commerce, Weather, Email, Jobs) also have dominant leaders, but with occasional week-to-week fluctuations.
 The pattern is clear: once a platform reaches #1 in a category, the network effects and infrastructure lock-in make it very hard to displace.